SilentArrtist/Modbus_PLC/README.md

 # Installing Django and deploy server to local network #
 To begin with, let's go to the root directory using the "cd /" command and look at the folders contained in it using the "ls" command.
 Remember these commands, we will use them often. </br>

+To work with the PLC, we will use the modbus protocol.
+To do this, install the python library to work with this protocol using the command "sudo pip3 install easymodbus"</br>

 ![image](https://user-images.githubusercontent.com/104362972/166484786-6c2fa88e-a93d-4648-8ff8-ef96f9334533.png)</br>

 Create two folders using the commands "sudo mkdir -m 1777 /share" and "sudo mkdir -m 1777 /shareclear"</br>